The 2017 Honda CR-V's redesign addresses some of the things that held the previous generation back, resulting once again in a very well-rounded model.

 There were two big reasons the CR-V slipped to third in our 2016 Challenge: how it drove and our editors’ continuous battle with its buttonless multimedia system.
 Honda took those issues on directly in this redesign, with a new engine option and changes to the multimedia system.
 Updates also include additional safety technology and a more useful cargo area.

-The SE trim is gone for 2017, leaving the CR-V available in four trim levels: LX, EX, EX-L and Touring.
-I tested an all-wheel-drive Touring to see if the updates are enough to launch the CR-V back to the front of the line.
+The SE trim is gone for 2017, leaving the new Honda CR-V available in four trim levels: LX, EX, EX-L and Touring.
+I tested an all-wheel-drive Touring to see if the updates are enough to launch the Honda CR-V back to the front of the line.

 The CR-V’s brand-new exterior styling makes it look more vertical and angular, but very different from Honda’s larger Pilot SUV and Ridgeline pickup truck.
 That’s a change for the better in my book.